hynchl/Proactive-and-Reactive-Button-Input/README.md

 ## Setting Environment

 Conda virtual environment should be available in your computer.
+Also, you need CUDA for installing cupy(CUDA 11.3)

 ```
-conda create -n prb python 3.7 # you can replace 'prb' with a name you want.
+conda create -n prb python=3.9 # you can replace 'prb' with a name you want.
 conda activate prb
+conda install cudatookit=11.3
 pip install -r requirements.txt
 ```

 ## Logging
 If you want to make your own dataset, please refer to [This](https://github.com/hynchl/obs-input-logger).
 Or, you can download our data.